jvstokes/DL_Final_Project/README.md

 The results of our systems on the ca-it test set are presented in Table 2.

-For the baselines, we see the direct source $\rightarrow$ target model surpass that of the telephoning approach, posting a +10.9\% increase in BLEU score.
+For the baselines, we see the direct source &#8594; target model surpass that of the telephoning approach, posting a +10.9\% increase in BLEU score.

-Similar to the telephoning method but using Facebook's mBart large 50 many to many NMT model instead of the standard NMT between Spanish $\rightarrow$ Italian, we see a similar performance in terms of both TER and BLEU.
+Similar to the telephoning method but using Facebook's mBart large 50 many to many NMT model instead of the standard NMT between Spanish &#8594; Italian, we see a similar performance in terms of both TER and BLEU.
 We saw that it slightly outperformed the baseline scoring by +1.5\% in BLEU.

-Looking at the transfer learning based approaches, we see the standard pivot-based approach performs the best out of the two with a BLEU score of 23.0, a +51.3\% increase over the step-wise approach and +8.7\% over the pretrained telephoning.
-However, it sees a slightly worse BLEU score when compared to the direct NMT baseline model, seeing a -1.7\% in BLEU.
+Looking at the transfer learning based approaches, we see the standard pivot-based approach performs the best out of the two with a BLEU score of 23.0, a +51.3\% increase over the step-wise approach and +8.7% over the pretrained telephoning.
+However, it sees a slightly worse BLEU score when compared to the direct NMT baseline model, seeing a -1.7% in BLEU.

-In conclusion, we see the Direct source $\rightarrow$ target NMT performed the best with the pivot-based approach showing similar results.
+In conclusion, we see the Direct source &#8594; target NMT performed the best with the pivot-based approach showing similar results.
 We found the step-wise transfer method produced the lowest scores.\

 Table 2: